I wrote a post a while ago called I Am More Than Just A Mom.

 My point here is, why do we feel the need to align ourselves with a certain camp, and once we do, *gasp … whisper* are we allowed to defect?

-When I was naive and pregnant with my first I was determined to do cloth nappies as much as possible, with disposables only for going out.
-After the first 48 hours at home and trying to fit a wriggling new-born into an ill-fitting cloth nappy that did NOT fit, I abandoned all attempts to be environmentally guilty and economically aware and switched to disposables all the way, and never looked back.
+When I was naive and pregnant with my first child, back when I knew it all, I was determined to do cloth nappies as much as possible, with disposables only to be used when we were going out.
+After the first 48 hours at home and trying to fit a wriggling newborn into an ill-fitting cloth nappy that did NOT fit, I abandoned all attempts to be environmentally guilty and economically aware and switched to disposables all the way.
+I never looked back. *Cue trolls and tree huggers accusing me of single handedly destroying the planet!*

 So I ask you, if you preach about being in a certain camp, claim that identity, and then realise you may have been an idiot, are you allowed to switch camps?

 Also, are you allowed to be in two ethically conflicting camps?
-I mean, do co-sleepers, cloth nappy users and baby led-weaning parents have to clique together, or are co-sleepers also allowed to be *gasp* formula feeders?
+I mean, do co-sleepers, cloth nappy users and baby led-weaning parents have to clique together?
+Are co-sleepers also allowed to be *gasp* … formula feeders?

 There are even labels that people use to define their family and their role in the family, and most of these aren’t new!